262-673-3720 EXT. 4147

 “Logic will get you from A to B. Imagination will take you everywhere.
 Creativity is intelligence having fun”

 Outside of school, my family and I spend as much free time as we can kayaking, biking, gardening, and spending time outdoors.
+I have started a welding side business, which is a great challenge that has really expanded my creative side.
 I have been an avid photographer for years, and have won awards for my macro photography.
-I also dabble in ceramics in my home studio.
-In addition, I enjoy painting, jewelry making, sewing, and creating mosaics with glass and found materials.
-I have also taken up welding, which is a new challenge.
+In addition, I enjoy ceramics, painting, jewelry making, sewing, and creating mosaics with glass and found materials.
 Anything creative makes me happy!

 Art is a required course for all students kindergarten through eighth grade.
 In kindergarten through fifth grade students receive Art for 60 minutes a week, in sixth grade students have Art one class period every other day for the entire school year, and in seventh and eighth grade, students enjoy art one class period every other day for half of the school year.

 The mission of the Art program at Erin is to enable students to express themselves in drawing, painting, fibers, sculpture, ceramics, and digital media.
 While we are having fun, we are learning!
 In early years the goal is exposure to art and exploration of all art media.
 Each year, skills progress and become more sophisticated and developed.
 In Middle School, students are also exposed to the arts of photography, digital photo manipulation, and video production.
 Students go on to high school with advanced experience in all kinds of artistic expression, and hopefully a love of art!